High iPhone price spooks investors, Apple shares drop

 WAITING FOR CHINA MOBILE

 China is critical to Apple's growth prospects as its biggest market after the United States.
-Apple fell to No. 7 in the second quarter in China with a 5 percent market share, losing ground not just to Samsung but also to local rivals such as Lenovo (0992.HK) and ZTE (000063.SZ).
+Apple fell to No. 7 in the second quarter in China with a 5 percent market share, losing ground not just to Samsung but also to local rivals such as Lenovo and ZTE.

 Early signs point to a lukewarm Chinese response to the new iPhones.
 Only 2.6 percent of 35,000 Chinese consumers surveyed by Web portal Sina.com said they would consider buying the 5C.